Skip to content

 How structurally sound do you think those homes would have been if he didn’t know what he was doing or didn’t know how to read blueprints?

-Or what about a musician who didn’t learn how to play an instrument.
+Or what about a musician who didn’t learn how to read music?
 Or one who knew the basics, but never practiced them.
-Would you attend a concert that musician was giving?
+Would you attend a concert that this musician was giving?

 Well, the same thing applies to writing for children.